It is considered a drug capable of alleviating the symptoms of depressed mood.

 Although the treatment of any of the following monoamine oxidase inhibitors has been suspended, it is advisable to wait two weeks before starting to take Deanxit, in the case of phenelzine, iproniazide, isocarboxazide, nialamide, and tranylcypromine.

 And it must have been at least a day since the moclobemide was stopped.

 Deanxit in tablets is contraindicated in patients with severe depression.

-Also, for patients who must remain with treatments in hospitals or that it is necessary electro-convulsive therapy, for its treatment, as well as it should not be administered in patients with excitable or hyperactive behaviors.
+Also, for patients who must remain with treatments in hospitals or it is necessary, electro-convulsive therapy for its treatment, as well as it should not be administered in patients with excitable or hyperactive behaviors.

 Special care must be taken with the administration of Deanxit when the following pathologies have been presented:

 - If the patient suffers from some disorder in the liver.

 - If the patient has a history of attacks or seizures.